guardian/prosemirror-elements/docs/quick-start.md

 # Adding a new element using ProseMirror Elements
 ## Description
-The purpose of this document is to give a quick and easy guide to creating an element for a rich text editor using prosemirror-elements.
+The purpose of this document is to give a quick and easy guide to creating an `Element` using prosemirror-elements.

 We'll do this using React and Typescript, with the functions, types and React components that prosemirror-elements gives us for free.